sheltermanager/asm3/src/static/pages/manual/_sources/databasetables.rst.txt

 OriginalRetailerMovementID
     INTEGER
-    Link to another movement in this table for an original movement to retailer that started this adoption MovementDate
+    Link to another movement in this table for an original movement to retailer that started this adoption EventID
+    INTEGER
+    Link to the event table for the adoption event this movement came from MovementDate
     TIMESTAMP
     The date the animal moved
 MovementType
     INTEGER
     Link to the lksmovementtype table for the type of animal movement (none = reservation, adoption, foster, transfer, escaped, stolen, reclaimed, etc)
-ReturnDate
+InsuranceNumber
+    VARCHAR
+    If your shelter does short term insurance when adopting, the policy number ReturnDate
     TIMESTAMP
     The date the animal came back to the shelter from this movement (or null for not returned) ReturnedReasonID
     INTEGER
-    Link to the entryreason table for reason for return InsuranceNumber
+    Link to the entryreason table for reason for return ReturnedByOwnerID
-    VARCHAR
-    If your shelter does short term insurance when adopting, the policy number ReasonForReturn
+    INTEGER
+    Link to the owner table for the person who returned the animal ReasonForReturn
     VARCHAR
     Free text, the reason the animal was returned